ameli/detkit/docs/source/index.rst

 .. line-block::

     :sup:`1.
-Wheels for PyPy are exclusively available for installation through pip and cannot be installed using conda.`
+Wheels for PyPy are exclusively available for installation through pip and cannot be installed using conda.` :sup:`2.
+Wheels for Windows on ARM-64 architecture are exclusively available for installation through pip and cannot be installed using conda.`

 Install
 =======